How blessed I am that my business is also one of my great passions.

 Combining our work and passion is part of living a full, happy and balanced life.

-I have been making dreads since way back in the late 80′s when it was all about backcombing and wax, superglue (yep) or the dreaded dread perm.
+I have been making dreads since way back in the late 80′s when it was all about backcombing and wax, superglue (yep) or the horrid dread perm.
 For me it was backcombing and wax – yes, I admit it.
 And back then I also did loads of the African-style braids with extensions.
 I was always doing something with someones hair.

-There was a very popular salon in Sydney back then (I wont mention any names), and the owner had somehow heard about me.
-He rang me one day asking if i would come to Sydney (I was in Melbourne at the time) and teach him how to make dreads and do braids with extensions without using glue.
+There was a very popular salon in Sydney back then (I won't mention any names), and the owner had somehow heard about me.
+He rang me one day asking if I would come to Sydney (I was in Melbourne at the time) and teach him how to make dreads and do braids with extensions without using glue.
 YIKES!
 I said no. I was very protective of my backcombing and wax method!!!!!

-The Dread Shed is a HUGE part of my life, thank you for being part of that and sharing my journey with me.
+The Dread Shed Dreadlocks is a HUGE part of my life, thank you for being part of that and sharing my journey with me.